 The principles behind this policy are based on AS/NZ 31000:2009 Risk Management — Principles and Guidelines, and Principle 7 of the Queensland Government’s Corporate Governance Guidelines for Government Owned Corporations — February 2009.

-GPC is aware of its responsibilities under the Public Records Act 2002 and in 2015–16 GPC formulated an Information Management Policy, Records Management Standard and Archive Management Procedure in line with ISO 40 Recordkeeping used under the Financial Accountability Act 2009 to improve recordkeeping practices.
-This will ensure that operational business needs, legal, evidential and accountability requirements are met, and stakeholder expectations are fulfilled.
+GPC is aware of its responsibilities under the Public Records Act 2002 which ensures that operational business needs, legal, evidential and accountability requirements are met, and stakeholder expectations are fulfilled.